 Paris is a densely built up city but remarkably green, thanks to the trees lining its boulevards and quaysides.
-I’ve been discovering some interesting facts and figures about Paris street trees and also exploring their part in the city’s turbulent history.
+In my five years of exploring the city I discovered some interesting facts and figures about Paris street trees and also their part in the city’s turbulent history.

 Trees in parks and gardens generally have a quieter life than those on the street and some reach a great age.
 Many of the city’s green spaces owe their distinctive character to trees, whether growing in formal, clipped allées or as eccentric individual specimens.